darkpicnic/ten_cubed/README.md

 The ten_cubed system promotes healthier social interactions by imposing natural limits on connection growth, limiting viral content spread, and eliminating influencer dynamics.

-## Disclosure of AI generated content
-The core functionality of ten_cubed was written by myself, however, this gem was almost entirely AI generated through Cursor + Claude 3.7.
-I've added specific strings throughout the project to indicate when files were entirely written by AI (though some of these are actually copied from my direct input).
-There is almost certainly some head scratchers in this repository; feel free to submit PRs if something seems really off.

 ## Project Status

 ⚠️ **ACTIVE DEVELOPMENT** ⚠️